Early Years Foundation Stage

 This area of learning helps children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage feelings; to understand appropriate behaviour in groups, and to have confidence in their own abilities.

 Literacy development focuses on building the skills children need to link sounds and letters so they can begin to read and write.
 We follow the scheme of work, Read, Write Inc. to teach Phonics.
+Our reading scheme is structured around the Read Write Inc Bookbag books and supplemented with Oxford Reading Tree and the Jelly and Bean series.

 Understanding the World